JuliaGtk/GtkSourceWidget.jl/README.md

     Pkg.clone("https://github.com/jonathanBieler/GtkSourceWidget.jl.git")

 GtkSourceWidget.jl requires that a GtkSourceView is installed and in the library path.

 ### Linux

-?
+libgtksourceview should get install via apt-get

 ### OSX
 Use Julia's Homebrew to install the library: